RickP/MC5000_DevKit/docs/level3.md

 <details markdown=1><summary>Hints</summary>

-- Save the information about the last state of the button to a register
+- Do the development in a darker room
+- The "Audiomaster Extreme" beeps with a high tone if you send the number '30' over XBus
-- Use the NOT instruction
+- Use the TGT instruction

 </details>